Djoe-Denne/Palantir/docs/user/shortcuts.md

 ## Adding New Commands

 To add new commands:
+1. Create a new command implementation following the [Command System](../technical/command_system.md) guide
-1. Open `config/shortcuts.ini`
+2. Open `config/shortcuts.ini`
-2. Add a new line under the `[commands]` section
+3. Add a new line under the `[commands]` section
-3. Follow the format: `command_name = modifier+key`
+4. Follow the format: `command_name = modifier+key`
-4. Save the file
+5. Save the file
-5. Restart the application
+6. Restart the application

-The application will validate new commands against its internal command registry.
+The application will validate new commands against its internal command registry and automatically create appropriate input handlers for registered commands.